harpiats/harpiats.github.io/src/content/docs/guides/mailer.md

 ---
 title: Mailer
-description: A guide in my new Starlight docs site.
+description: A guide about the mailer feature of harpia framework.
 ---

 The Harpia Framework provides a simple Mailer class to handle email sending using `Nodemailer`.
 It's just a lightweight wrapper to centralize the transport configuration and make sending emails easier.